x

 Friends remember woman killed in Lowertown shooting Wednesday night

-Friends of the victim say she wanted to improve her community.
+Friends of the victim - identified Friday as 66-year-old Carrie Shobe Kwok - say she wanted to improve her community.

 ST PAUL, Minn. — Friends of the woman who was shot and killed in Lowertown Wednesday night say she had a personality that sparkled.

-They say she moved into the Lowertown Lofts Artist Cooperative in February and fit right in.
-They say she was welcoming, leaving her door open for her neighbors to walk in and chat.
-They told KARE 11 she had a lot of energy and wanted to make her community a better place.
+They say the victim - identified by police Friday as 66-year-old Carrie Shobe Kwok - moved into the Lowertown Lofts Artist Cooperative in February and fit right in.
+Shobe Kwok was described as welcoming, known to leave her door open for her neighbors to walk in and chat.
+Neighbors recalled that Kwok had a lot of energy and wanted to make her community a better place.

-She was working on one of the co-ops projects, painting a mural in a loading dock space ahead of the St. Paul Art Crawl next weekend, when she was killed.
+Shobe Kwok was working on a co-op project, painting a mural in a loading dock space ahead of the St. Paul Art Crawl next weekend when she was killed.

 “One of the most cold-blooded things I’ve ever seen in my life,” said St. Paul Police Chief Axel Henry.

-Henry said surveillance video shows she was on her knees painting when it happened.
-He said her murder appears to be random and one of the most “atypical homicides” he has seen.
+Henry said surveillance video shows Shobe Kwok was on her knees painting when she was randomly shot.
+The chief told reporters her murder was one of the most “atypical homicides” he has seen.

 “The evidence that we have, this was not something that was driven by a conflict or fight or a previous association,” Henry said “I’ve never seen anything like that even in a movie.
 It is awful.
 Every murder we have in the city is awful they’re all terrible, I don’t want to make a comparison that way, but in that sense, it’s atypical in a way that I just in almost 30 years I’ve never seen.”